aws/aws-cdk/CONTRIBUTING.md

 Code...

-Now to test, you can either use `yarn test` or invoke nodeunit/jest directory (faster, since "test" will also build):
+Now to test, you can either use `yarn test` or invoke nodeunit/jest directory:

 Running nodeunit tests directory on a module
 ```console